France's PM Barnier steps down after no-confidence vote – DW – 12/05/2024

 What's in store for the new PM?

-But MPs from the far-left and far-right parties opposed the measure.
-And they joined forces to back the no-confidence vote, with 331 legislators voting in favor of the motion, out of a total of 577 lawmakers.
+MPs from the far-left and far-right parties opposed the passing of the budget.
+They subsequently joined forces to back the no-confidence vote, with 331 legislators voting in favor of the motion, out of a total of 577 lawmakers.

 The development threatens to plunge the country deeper into political turmoil.

-President Macron appointed Barnier as PM as recently as on September 5 this year, after snap elections in the summer produced a hung parliament in which no party won an outright majority.
+President Macron appointed Barnier as prime minister as recently as on September 5 this year, after snap elections in the summer produced a hung parliament in which no party won an outright majority.

-The National Assembly has since been split into three distinct blocs, with 182 seats

 The divided lower house has made it tough for the government to push through legislation, including the 2025 budget.